joe-singh/joe-singh.github.io/straits.md

 Welcome to <em>Ars Geopolitica</em>, a small corner of the internet where I stash my thoughts on what's happening in the world.
 The post Cold War liberal world order is appearing to crack at the seams as longterm geopolitical trends, such as the backlash against globalisation and rise of China, come to maturity.
-The folks over at Eurasia Group have come up with a great expression for this -- [The Geopolitical Recession](https://www.eurasiagroup.net/issues/top-risks-2017).
+The COVID crisis will simply accelerate the maturation of these trends.

-In this uncertain time, the importance of geopolitics has made itself apparent once again.
-Here, I aim to outline some of the key trends that shape the current trajectory of global events.
+In this uncertain time, the importance of geopolitics is apparent once again.
+I aim to outline some of the key trends that shape the current trajectory of global events.
 Despite framing the context in which political decisions are made - particularly in the realm of foreign affairs - geopolitics remains conspicuously absent from everyday conversations unlike plain old politics.
 I hope to do my part to change that.